Teresa Magueyal: Response

-Front Line Defenders expressed its concern at violence against female human rights activists, and criticised Mexican authorities for facilitating a "climate of impunity" for perpetrators, in addition to a lack of protection for human rights activists.
+Front Line Defenders expressed its concern at violence against female human rights activists, and criticised Mexican authorities for a lack of protection for human rights activists and for facilitating a "climate of impunity" for perpetrators.

 Una Promesa por Cumplir described Magueyal as "such a loved person in the collective".
 It condemned her killing and called for justice, and stated it would continue her search for her missing son.

 The deputy representative of the United Nations High Commissioner for Human Rights in Mexico City, Jesús Peña Palacios, called for an end to the killings and for the authorities to provide family searchers with "protection and security".